tfabris/BlueGigaEmpeg/README.md

 The BlueGigaEmpeg module can connect to any of these power sources:

-- The tuner module connector from the empeg Car docking sled.
+- Obtain power from the tuner module connector on the empeg's docking sled wiring harness.
 This is the default way for it to get its power during normal operation.

-- The Arduino USB "type B" port accessible on the BlueGigaEmpeg casing.
-This allows you to upload new Arduino software to the module without needing to connect the BlueGigaEmpeg to the empeg's docking sled.
+- Obtain power from the USB plug, the Arduino USB "type B" port accessible on the BlueGigaEmpeg casing.
+Allows you to upload new Arduino firmware to the BlueGigaEmpeg module while it is disconnected from the empeg's docking sled.

 - Both of the above can be connected at the same time, and the BlueGigaEmpeg will get its power from whichever one supplied power to it first.